srcimon/screwbox/docs/blog/2026-02-16-illumination-reworked.md

 ![occluders.png](../docs/guides/soft-physics/occluders.png)

-I have introduced new directional light source and backdrop occluders:
+I have also introduced a new directional light source and backdrop occluders:

 - Directional light easily simulate natural illumination like sunlight.
 - Backdrop occluders create shadows directly on the background behind objects.